kirull1/videocloud/memory-bank/activeContext.md

 ## Recent Changes

+### Advanced Search Implementation
+- Created a dedicated search page with comprehensive filtering
+- Implemented search functionality in the header across all pages
+- Added search query parameter support in the router
+- Enhanced the search results display with category and tag filters
+- Implemented empty state handling with helpful suggestions
+- Added loading state and error handling for search operations
+- Ensured responsive design for all screen sizes
+- Integrated with existing category and tag filtering

+### Content Organization Implementation
+- Added category and tag display to video cards and detail pages
+- Implemented filtering by categories and tags on the home page
+- Created a responsive filter UI with horizontal scrolling on mobile
+- Enhanced the video detail page with category and tag information
+- Updated the VideoCard component to display category and tags
+- Improved the user experience with visual feedback for selected filters
+- Added proper styling for categories and tags with consistent design

+### Advanced Video Player Implementation
+- Enhanced the VideoPlayer component with:
+  - Custom playback controls
+  - Fullscreen functionality
+  - Picture-in-Picture support
+  - Playback speed control
+  - Volume control with mute toggle
+  - Keyboard shortcuts for playback control
+  - Progress bar with seek functionality
+  - Auto-hiding controls during playback
+- Implemented responsive design for the video player
+- Added accessibility features for keyboard navigation
+- Improved user experience with visual feedback and transitions

 ### Adaptive Video Streaming Implementation
 - Created a VideoPlayerService in the backend to handle adaptive streaming
 - Added a new endpoint to get streaming information for videos